B3tty/BBL-WiMLDS/2019-10-17/Readme.md

 # BBL #2

-WiMLDS Paris is launching a new format: paper reading sessions.
-These sessions happen at lunchtime, each 3rd Thursday of the month.
-The goal of these events is to take some time to discuss Machine Learning and Data Science papers that we found interesting, and take the opportunity to discover ML-passionate people in Paris.
+These sessions are an initiative by the [WiMLDS Paris meetup group](https://www.meetup.com/Paris-Women-in-Machine-Learning-Data-Science).
+Each 3rd Thursday of the month, during lunchtime, we take the time to discuss Machine Learning and Data Science papers that we have found interesting.
+It's also a good opportunity to meet ML-passionate people in Paris.

-The second iteration of these BBL takes place on the 17th of October 2019.
+The second edition of these BBL took place on the 17th of October 2019.

 The topic of this BBl is this paper: [Gender Shades: Intersectional Accuracy Disparities in Commercial Gender Classification](Resources/gender_shades.pdf).